recallnet/contracts/README.md

 The account you use to create buckets should have the following:

-- A HOKU token balance in the subnet (e.g., from the faucet at:
+- A RECALL token balance in the subnet (e.g., from the faucet at:
   [https://faucet.hoku.sh](https://faucet.hoku.sh)).
 You can verify this with the [Hoku CLI](https://github.com/hokunet/rust-hoku): `hoku account info`
 - A credit balance in the subnet.
 You can verify this with `hoku credit balance`.
 If you don't have credits, you can buy them with the Credits contract above, or run the `hoku credit buy <amount>` command.

-Creating a bucket will cost native HOKU tokens, and writing to it will cost credit.
+Creating a bucket will cost native RECALL tokens, and writing to it will cost credit.

 ##### Create a bucket